January 15, 2003

 The Copper Development Association contributed the copper sheet for the roofing, gutters and flashing, as well as plumbing materials throughout the project.

-"Everything in this house is top-shelf and designed to last," says CDA spokesman Ken Geremia."The copper plumbing, for example, carries a 50-year warranty, and all of the other copper products in the home will still be in service long after the original owners-and possibly even their children-have moved on."
+"Everything in this house is top-shelf and designed to last," says CDA spokesman Ken Geremia."The copper plumbing, and all of the other copper products in the home will still be in service long after the original owners-and possibly even their children-have moved on."

 According to the project's developers, homeDestinations represents the kind of private dwelling members of the so-called Baby Boom generation will want to retire into-that is, if they have earned enough over the years to afford this kind of luxury.
 Industry research supports this idea, the developers say, and contends that there is no shortage of Americans approaching retirement with sufficient wealth to buy up to "empty nester" homes like this.